 It seems to be the case that juveniles and slings are more capable of living together than adults.

 Health & Lifespan

 The Orange Baboon Tarantula is a very hardy and healthy spider.
-They do not often suffer from disease and in captivity, they do not have anything to fear except the occasional parasite in their food.
+They do not often suffer from disease and in captivity, they do not have anything to fear as long as you properly care for them.